 Landscape Evolution on the Baja Peninsula

-I study the flexural profiles of uplifted terraces on the western flank of the Baja Peninsula.
+I study the uplifted low relief surfaces on the western flank of the central Baja Peninsula.
 Using numerical modeling, remote sensing, and stratigraphy, I aim to constrain the timing, magnitude, rate, and driving mechanisms of post-Miocene tectonism on the Baja Peninsula.